optile/express-checkout/README.md

 #### updateExpressPreset

-Called to update payment session, for example in PAYPAL it is passed under onAuthorize for loading Paypal button in mode==null (first page)
+Called to update payment session, for example in PAYPAL it is passed under onAuthorize.
+Used in mode==null (first page)
  * @param {Object} params it contains
    * @param {String} url
    * @param {Object} transaction providerRequest